Bank of England hints at rate rise amid buoyant UK recovery

-LONDON (AP) — The Bank of England indicated Thursday that interest rates could rise over the couple couple of years as it painted a fairly rosy picture about the near-term prospects for the British economy following the lifting of lockdown restrictions in the wake of the rapid rollout of coronavirus vaccines.
+LONDON (AP) — The Bank of England indicated Thursday that interest rates may be on the up soon as it painted a fairly rosy picture about the near-term prospects for the British economy following the lifting of lockdown restrictions in the wake of the rapid rollout of coronavirus vaccines.

 In a statement accompanying its decision to keep the bank's main interest rate unchanged at the record low of 0.1%, the rate-setting Monetary Policy Committee said “some modest tightening of monetary policy” over the coming period “is likely to be necessary to be consistent with meeting the inflation target sustainably in the medium term.”

 The most recent figures showed the annual rate of inflation in the U.K. at 2.5% following a spike largely in energy prices.
-The latest forecasts show the bank expects inflation to pick up to 4% in 2021, against a previous prediction for a peak of 2.5%.
-The bank’s primary aim is to keep inflation at 2% but it has often let it go higher if it considers the rise due to temporary factors.
+The latest forecasts show the bank expects inflation to pick up to 4% in 2021, which would be the highest level since 2011 and double the bank's target.

 “There are good reasons to believe that above-target inflation will be temporary," Bank Governor Andrew Bailey told a press briefing.
 "If this outlook appears to be in jeopardy, the MPC will not hesitate to act.”